Wondering when to take away the pacifier from your baby or toddler? Keep reading to learn the best time to take away the pacifier and how to wean it!

 How to Get Rid of Your Toddler’s Pacifier

 It can be very hard to take something beloved away from your toddler, especially when it’s comfort-related.
-That’s why it can be easier if you help your toddler quit the pacifier cold turkey.

-If you try to take the pacifier away in increments or keep it around for certain times but not others, be prepared for a longer weaning process.
+If you try to take the pacifier away in increments or keep it around for certain times but not others, be prepared for a longer process.

 Not only is this method quick and efficient, it’s also gentle and helps give your toddler a role in bidding their beloved binky bye-bye!